Robert Kay, Ph.D.

-Robert Kay has 30 years of experience in climate change impact assessment adaptation and coastal zone management.
-He has a unique background of management and policy experience combined with his technical background in climate change vulnerability impacts and adaptation assessment, geomorphology and coastal planning and management.
-His work focuses on helping companies, governments and communities to prepare for climate change impacts and guide cost-effective, equitable adaptive responses.
+Robert Kay, Ph.D. has 31 years of experience in climate change impact assessment, adaptation planning, resilience assessment, and coastal zone management.
+He has a unique background of management and policy experience combined with his technical background in climate change vulnerability impacts and adaptation assessment, geomorphology, and coastal planning and management.
+Robert helps companies, governments, and communities prepare for climate change impacts and guides cost-effective, equitable adaptive responses.